bowenzhang93/machine-learning/README.md

-# machine-learning-ex1
+# machine-learning
-the assignment works of the course machine learning teached by Andrew Ng see the branch of each work
+the assignment works of the course machine learning teached by Andrew Ng see the folder of each work